Haiku

 the pace of life

-clears the window’s
+clears my window’s

 winter cobwebs